Factors Affecting Truck Drivers in each State

 Trucking is one of the largest and most important industries in the U.S., and when it comes to trucking, not all states are created equal.
 Truck driving opportunities vary widely from state to state based on several factors.

 Since truck drivers get paid for moving freight, truck drivers always want to be pulling a loaded trailer, which means after delivering a shipment, drivers ideally want to be quickly loading their trailer and starting the next paying trip.
 Just like states when it comes to trucking, not all loads are created equal – a van shipment may pay less than a flatbed, and a flatbed may pay less than a reefer.
-In addition, prices may vary by state.
+In addition, prices may vary by state or even region within the United States.
 Therefore, the ability to precisely control where you deliver to and from is a great benefit.
 Paying attention to the best and worst states for outbound freight hauling can make a huge difference for truck drivers and their day-to-day career and hauling decisions.

 As a truck driver, you will likely have your own ideas and preferences on where you want to work and travel.
 Although the number one factor determining a good trucking state is whether there are plentiful opportunities for drivers, there are other factors to consider as well.
 Here are a few: